jackobailey/information/README.md

 <img src="https://raw.githubusercontent.com/jackobailey/information/master/inst/figures/information_hex.png" alt="information hexlogo" align="right" width="275" style="padding: 0 15px; float: right;"/>

 The `information` package contains a suite of important information theoretic functions.
-This includes entropy, relative entropy, mutual information, amongst others.
-What’s more, these functions are simple, lightweight, and rely on few dependencies.
+Its includes entropy, relative entropy, mutual information, and other quantities.
+All functions are simple, lightweight, and rely on few dependencies.
 As such, they should be robust and easy to put into practice when applying information theoretic insights in R.